uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 fi
 ```

-The above SLURM job script runs a word count operation in parallel on multiple files using a job array (1-5).
+The above Slurm job script runs a word count operation in parallel on multiple files using a job array (--array=0-4).
 It reads a list of filenames along with its path from `file_list.txt` located in `$HOME/array_example/input_files`.
-Each task in the job array processes a different file based on its task ID (SLURM_ARRAY_TASK_ID).
-If the file exists, it counts the number of words using `wc -w` and saves the output as `<filename>.wordcount`, and logs standard output and errors for each task separately.
+Since `sed` uses 1-based line numbers but Slurm task IDs start at 0, the script adds 1 to the task ID (SLURM_ARRAY_TASK_ID + 1) when using sed to select the matched file.
+Each task processes its assigned file, counts words with `wc -w`, and saves the result as <filename>.wordcount.
+Output and errors are logged separately per task.

-Before running the above SLURM job, determine the number of files in the directory and its subdirectories using the following command.
+Before running the above Slurm job, determine the number of files in the directory and its subdirectories using the following command.
 The command counts the number of files matching the pattern random_file_*.txt in the path `$HOME/array_example/input_files` directory and its subdirectories, and stores the result in the variable `MAX_TASKS`.

 ```bash
 ### Get the total number of tasks by counting the lines in 'file_list.txt'